tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 Load
 ```

-The data is transformed before it is loaded into the analytical destination.
+The data is transformed before it is loaded into the analytical destination:

 ```text
 source